Maiori

 The Castle of San Nicola de Thoro Plano, the Miramare Castle and the Mezzacapo Palace

-The Castle of San Nicola de Thoro Plano, ancient bulwark of the IX century, witness of the Amalfi defensive system; the Miramare Castle, located on a rocky outcrop on the border between Maiori and Minori, surmounted by towers with a conical spire; Palazzo Mezzacapo with the eighteenth-century adjoining gardens, designed like a Maltese Cross, built in the first half of the nineteenth century, belonging to the Mezzacapo marquises, is currently the headquarters of the municipal library, historical archive, cultural laboratory and some council offices.
+The Castle of San Nicola de Thoro Plano, an ancient bastion from the 9th century, is a testament to the defensive system of Amalfi.
+The Miramare Castle, perched on a rocky outcrop at the boundary between Maiori and Minori, is distinguished by its towers with conical spires.
+Palazzo Mezzacapo, with its 18th-century gardens laid out in a Maltese Cross design, was built in the early 19th century and belonged to the Mezzacapo marquises.
+Today, it houses the municipal library, the historical archive, a cultural laboratory, and several municipal offices.

 \2